 Transfer Admission Policies

-A Transfer Student is one who has graduated from high school and has previously matriculated at another post-secondary education institution.
+A transfer student or new advanced standing (NAS) student is an applicant who has graduated from high school and has previously been enrolled at another post-secondary education institution.

 - THREE YEARS OF MATHEMATICS (Algebra, Intermediate Algebra, & Geometry)*